 Turbulent North Carolina Inlet Inspires Innovative Design Strategy

-After more than two decades of planning, a revitalized connection for the residents and visitors to the Southern Outer Banks in North Carolina is becoming a reality.
+After three decades of planning, a revitalized connection for the residents and visitors to the Southern Outer Banks in North Carolina is becoming a reality.
 The existing Bonner Bridge carries North Carolina Highway 12 across the Oregon Inlet from Bodie Island to Hatteras Island, and lies within both the Cape Hatteras National Seashore and the Pea Island National Wildlife Refuge.
-The more than 50-year-old bridge serves as a critical hurricane evacuation route and is integral to the state's tourism industry.
+The more than 55-year-old bridge serves as a critical hurricane evacuation route and is integral to the state’s tourism industry.
 However, it suffers from severe deterioration and scour problems after five decades of use and exposure to harsh environmental conditions.

 In 2011, the North Carolina Department of Transportation (NCDOT) selected a design-build team of PCL Civil Constructors as the contractor and HDR as the designer.
 The new 2.8-mile, $246 million replacement will provide a modern link to Hatteras Island with a 100-year service life.
 It will improve access to jobs, healthcare, education and recreation for the community, benefit local tourism and help feed a robust economy.

 As the lead design firm, HDR provided all roadway, geotechnical and bridge design services, as well as environmental permitting services.

 The centerpiece of the new bridge design is a 3,550-foot-long, 11-span, segmental concrete box girder bridge.
 This massive structure provides nine 350-foot spans, any of which can accommodate the shifting position of the navigation channel through the ever-changing Oregon Inlet.